Borrowed Strength

-So yeah—some days I feel lucky to have had breast cancer.
-Not because it was easy, but because I already knew what it was like to crawl through something with nothing but grit and borrowed strength.
-I already knew how to survive hard things.
+So some days, yeah.
+I feel lucky to have had breast cancer.
+Not because it was easy.
+But because I already knew what crawling through something felt like.
+I already knew how to borrow strength from people who loved me and use it to get up one more time.

 This wasn’t my first round.